Skip to main content

 3 mentions Positive Neutral Negative

-Users find the grinding aspect of the game tedious due to cumbersome menu navigation and repetitive tasks, such as selecting gradients and moving multiple sprites.
-The interface is criticized for requiring excessive clicks, leading to frustration and a desire to abandon the game.
+Users find the grinding aspect of the game tedious, particularly due to cumbersome menu navigation and the repetitive nature of tasks like selecting gradients and moving multiple sprites.
+The interface is criticized for requiring excessive clicks, leading to frustration and a desire to abandon the experience.

 • “Using the pipette with the gradient tool gets tedious, needing to click back to the previous menu from the dots to select each time.
-Having to do this twice per gradient results in a lot of excess clicks due to the menu layout.
+This process, which you have to do twice per gradient, results in a lot of excess clicks due to the menu layout.
 I wish the select button followed you on the menu.”

 • “Good software below the surface, but the interface grows incredibly tedious, and I'm allergic enough to tedium to just move on.”

-• “A way to import and export multiple sprites at a time would be great because moving a lot of small sprites can be really tedious for me.”
+• “A way to import and export multiple sprites at a time would be great, as moving a lot of small sprites can be really tedious for me.”

 • gameplay